TomFinley/TomFinley.github.io/blog/_posts/2013-04-25-polaris-and-epsilon-gruis.md

 date:   2013-04-25T21:59
 ---

-One of my job responsibilities is [interviewing][ms-inverview] candidates.
+One of my job responsibilities is [interviewing][ms-interview] candidates.
 Finding talent is a high priority so I take it seriously, but I also enjoy it since it also gives me a chance to think about fun puzzles and problems (algorithmic, or otherwise).
 However, interesting problems are by themselves not